polterguy/polterguy.github.io/documentation/index.md

 * [magic.lambda.hyperlambda](/documentation/magic.lambda.hyperlambda/) - Parse Hyperlambda from text, and vice versa
 * [magic.lambda.sockets](/documentation/magic.lambda.sockets/) - Web socket support for Magic using SignalR
 * [magic.lambda.system](/documentation/magic.lambda.system/) - System support for Magic to spawn of terminals etc.

-## Utility projects

-These are utility and helper projects, either referenced by other projects, and or solving some specific problem related to Magic, such as how to clone all plugins, deploy Magic into a live environment, etc.

-* [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.
-* [magic.clone](/documentation/magic.clone/) - How to clone Magic and its entire codebase.

 ## Support